Thartvigsen/thartvigsen.github.io/_pages/about.md

 ### Interests

 I am interested in sequence modeling, or building vector representations that capture relevant temporal dynamics in sequential data such as time series or text.
 So far, I have studied and published on early classification, clinical note classification, attention mechanisms for RNNs, meta word embeddings, interpretable machine learning, and irregularly-sampled time series.
 Much of my work involves some form of *conditional computing in RNNs*.
 I have also had the pleasure of advising many NSF-funded REU students over the summers on some research involving missing values in clinical time series and sequential diagnosis prediction using RNNs.
 On the [Publications](https://thartvigsen.github.io/publications/) page I describe some of my representative research in more detail.
+I seek meaninful applications to problems of human health and sustainability (particularly wildlife conservation).

 Please feel free to contact me with questions regarding my research or our program at WPI.
 I would be happy to go into much more detail on my research one-on-one.